Hiring Lara (1) - Unexpected Adverts

 Balls.

-I have hired for the biggest company of its kind in the world and I know The Rules of Hiring (™️).
+I have hired for big companies and I know The Rules of Hiring (™️).
 I should have a Very Good Question (©️) for this ‘informal’ Q&A. Something intelligent, something that says ‘look what a good candidate I am.’

 But this is not hiring as I know it, I don’t know how to do this.